MicrosoftDocs/win32/desktop-src/MsCS/using-clusprop-buffer-helper.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: 'f3dab9b3-c06b-4838-9a29-6a43fa3b15f6'
+ms.assetid: f3dab9b3-c06b-4838-9a29-6a43fa3b15f6
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'failover-clustering'
+ms.technology: failover-clustering
 ms.tgt_platform: multiple
+keywords:
-keywords: ["property lists Failover Cluster ,using CLUSPROP_BUFFER_HELPER", "value lists Failover Cluster ,using CLUSPROP_BUFFER_HELPER", "CLUSPROP_BUFFER_HELPER Failover Cluster ,using"]
+- property lists Failover Cluster ,using CLUSPROP_BUFFER_HELPER
+- value lists Failover Cluster ,using CLUSPROP_BUFFER_HELPER
+- CLUSPROP_BUFFER_HELPER Failover Cluster ,using
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Using CLUSPROP\_BUFFER\_HELPER

-**CLUSPROP\_BUFFER\_HELPER** is a fundamental tool for building and parsing [property](property-lists.md) and [value lists](value-lists.md), and can be used for arrays as well. [**CLUSPROP\_BUFFER\_HELPER**](clusprop-buffer-helper.md) is a union of pointers that lets you step through the bytes of a buffer, reading or writing values of various types.
+**CLUSPROP\_BUFFER\_HELPER** is a fundamental tool for building and parsing [property](property-lists.md) and [value lists](value-lists.md), and can be used for arrays as well. [**CLUSPROP\_BUFFER\_HELPER**](/windows/previous-versions/ClusAPI/ns-clusapi-clusprop_buffer_helper?branch=master) is a union of pointers that lets you step through the bytes of a buffer, reading or writing values of various types.

 The following sections present procedures and example code.